Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #srtpacket title="SRT packet structure"}

 F (1 bit):
 : Packet Type Flag.
-The control packet must set this flag as "1".
+The control packet has this flag set to "1".
-  The data packet must set this flag as "0".
+  The data packet has this flag set to "0".

 Timestamp (32 bits):
 : The time stamp of the packet in microseconds.
   The value is relative to the time the SRT connection was established.
-  This is relative time value starting from when the connection is established.
-  Depending on the transmission mode, the field stores the packet sent time or the packet origin time.
+  Depending on the transmission mode {{data-transmission-mode}}, the field stores the packet send time or the packet origin time.

 Destination Socket ID (32 bits):
-: A fixed-width field providing the socket ID to which a packet should be dispatched.
+: A fixed-width field providing the SRT socket ID to which a packet should be dispatched.
   The field may have the special value "0" when the packet is a connection request.

 ## Data Packets

-The structure of the SRT data packet is the following.
+The structure of the SRT data packet is shown in {{srtdatapacket}}.

 ~~~
  0                   1                   2                   3